jetbrains-academy/sql-course/Lesson5/task1/task.md

 SELECT COUNT(42) FROM Planet;
 ```

-Yes, even if the expression is just a constant, the same constant for any row in the `FROM-WHERE` output, `COUNT` will
+Yes, even if the expression is just a constant, with the same value for any row in the `FROM-WHERE` output, `COUNT` will
-count it as many times, as it appears.
-However, there are some subtle
+count it as many times as it appears.
+One may think that it doesn't matter what expression is used in `COUNT`,
+however, there are some subtle details which we should be aware of.

 ## Handling of NULL values

 What if there are `NULL` values in the aggregate function input?
 It may happen if a table column is nullable,
-and there are `NULL` values indeed, or if the expression evaluates to `NULL` because of some other other reasons.
+and there are `NULL` values indeed, or if the expression evaluates to `NULL` because of some other reasons.
 What if there are _only_ `NULL` values in the input?
+What if the input is empty?

 All aggregate functions, including `COUNT`, ignore `NULL` values in the input list.
 If there are `NULL` values in `Planet.climate`
 column, the following queries will return different results: